w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # NoSQL: several data models

-One of the key challenges is to understand which one fits best with the required application.
+One of the key challenges is to determine which one best suits the required application.

 | Model | Description | Use cases |
 |:-: |:-: |:-: |